Code of Conduct for the Equine Podiatry Association (UK)

 - A Member must advise the Client to seek veterinary advice when it is required.
 Members unsure of whether veterinary involvement is needed are advised to err on the side of caution.

-- Members must give a Client sufficient notice before withdrawing their services, where possible helping the Client to find another suitable practitioner.
+- Members should, except in exceptional circumstances, give a Client sufficient notice before withdrawing their services, where possible helping the Client to find another suitable practitioner.

 - Members should accept that a Client has the right to transfer to another hoofcare professional.
 Where this happens, the Member should co-operate fully with the Client and the new hoofcare professional to ensure as far as possible an efficient and prompt handover.
 This should include provision of relevant records (or copies thereof) on request.

 - Members should, where possible, make proper arrangements for the provision of emergency cover in their absence.
-Such cover should be provided by another Full Member.
+Such cover should be provided by another Full Member wherever possible.

 - Members should give Clients their undivided attention and make sufficient time available to deal properly with their needs.
 If this is not possible for any reason, a second consultation at a timely interval should be arranged.
 It is essential that Members listen to their Clients and respect their views and values.